Livefull/Shrinkage-Prior-Comparison/Triton/README.md

 **Step 4**: Rscript fill_fit_diagnostics.R

 Fills all partial diagnostics to "fit_diagnostics_new" archive which can be visualized with "show_diagnostics.R" function.
+An example archive "fit_diagnostics" is included in master folder.